Meet The TeamOur team is growing find out more below:

-Our core team at the moment is small but it will grow as the charity develops.
-We look forward to meeting you at future events throughout the year.
+We have a small Trustee team, but it will grow as the charity develops.
+We are all looking forward to meeting you at future events throughout the year.
 If you see us on the road come and say hi, we all love any excuse to have a cuppa and a chat.

 Karen Cole (Trustee)